EN-IH-WDPT-JUN21/Stolen-Name-LBL-Trucking-Company-Homework-2/README.md

 Firstly, you will need to log on.
 If you want to have full functionality, use ***Admin*** as username and ***admin*** as password.
 Alternatively, if you just want to have a little nosey, you can use username ***Guest*** and password ***guest***.
-The *guest* access will allow you to view things but won't allow you to change anything.
+The *guest* access will allow you to view the information stored but won't allow you to change anything.
 We don't want random curiosity mess up our CRM :P

 <img alt="login screenshot" src="https://github.com/EN-IH-WDPT-JUN21/Stolen-Name-LBL-Trucking-Company-Homework-2/blob/Natalia/Screenshots/login%20screen.png">